 Nomination and Remuneration Committee is responsible for reviewing and recommending to the Board the overall Remuneration Policy and remuneration packages of the Executive Directors, Chief Executive, Alternate Chief Executives, Senior Management and key personnel, and the Remuneration Policy applicable to all employees of the Bank; to review the structure, size and composition of the Board and make recommendations of any proposed changes to the Board to complement their corporate strategy; to make recommendations on the appointment, nomination policy, succession planning and any related matters for Directors, Chief Executive, Alternate Chief Executives and Senior Management.
 The minutes of Nomination and Remuneration Committee meetings are tabled to the Board for noting.
-The members of Nomination and Remuneration Committee comprise Non-Executive Directors appointed by the Board, and the majority of them shall be Independent Non-Executive Directors, and shall consist of not less than three members.
-The present members comprise Mr. Lim Chao Li (Chairman of Nomination and Remuneration Committee), Mr. Lai Wan, Tan Sri Dato' Sri Dr. Tay Ah Lek, Mr. Lee Chin Guan and Ms. Cheah Kim Ling.
+The members of Nomination and Remuneration Committee comprise Non-Executive Directors appointed by the Board, and the majority of them shall be INEDs, and shall consist of not less than three members.
+The present members comprise Mr. Lim Chao Li (Chairman of Nomination and Remuneration Committee), Mr. Lai Wan, Tan Sri Dato' Sri Dr. Tay Ah Lek, Mr. Lee Chin Guan and Ms. Phe Kheng Peng.

-5. Bank Culture Committee
+5. Bank Culture and Sustainability Committee

-Bank Culture Committee is established by the Board to develop and promote a sound corporate culture and behavioural standards that promote prudent risk-taking and fair treatment of customers within the Bank and its subsidiaries.
-The minutes of Bank Culture Committee meetings are tabled to the Board for noting.
-The present members comprise Mr. Lim Chao Li (Chairman of Bank Culture Committee), Mr. Lai Wan, Tan Sri Dato' Sri Dr. Tay Ah Lek, Mr. Lee Chin Guan, Dato' Chang Kat Kiam and Ms. Cheah Kim Ling.
+Bank Culture and Sustainability Committee (formerly known as "Bank Culture Committee") is established by the Board to (i) develop and promote a sound corporate culture and behavioural standards that promote prudent risk-taking and fair treatment of customers within PFHL, the parent company of the Bank, and its subsidiaries ("PFHL Group") and (ii) improve on how PFHL Group can add further value in managing the risks and exploring opportunities related to the various aspects of ESG.
+The minutes of Bank Culture and Sustainability Committee meetings are tabled to the Board for noting.
+The present members comprise Mr. Lim Chao Li (Chairman of Bank Culture and Sustainability Committee), Mr. Lai Wan, Tan Sri Dato' Sri Dr. Tay Ah Lek, Ms. Cheah Kim Ling, Dato' Chang Kat Kiam, Mr. Lee Chin Guan and Ms. Phe Kheng Peng.